goonstation/ProcessScheduler/README.md

 ##INSTALLATION

+To integrate the process scheduler to your codebase, you will not need anything except the contents of the core/ folder.
+The rest of the project is simply for testing and to provide an example for the process scheduler code.

+### Test project setup
-To install the test project, you will require:
+To compile and run the test project, you will require:

 - node.js
 - BYOND